a-idk/alx-system_engineering-devops/0x19-postmortem/README.md

 Imagine a timeline, like a heartbeat monitor in a hospital drama, with peaks and troughs representing our journey through this incident:

-Mar 5, 10:30 UTC — Our digital canary starts singing about a spike in service response times.
+Aug 17, 10:30 UTC — Our digital canary starts singing about a spike in service response times.

-Mar 5, 10:35 UTC — We suspect a traffic surge or a DDoS attack.
+Aug 17, 10:35 UTC — We suspect a traffic surge or a DDoS attack.
 Our engineers dive into the network logs.

-Mar 5, 12:00 UTC — Traffic patterns are normal.
+Aug 17, 12:00 UTC — Traffic patterns are normal.
 Our DDoS theory sinks like a stone.

-Mar 5, 13:30 UTC — We call in the senior backend engineers as our app continues to dawdle.
+Aug 17, 13:30 UTC — We call in the senior backend engineers as our app continues to dawdle.

-Mar 5, 16:00 UTC — System diagnostics reveal a backend service hogging memory like it’s going out of style.
+Aug 17, 16:00 UTC — System diagnostics reveal a backend service hogging memory like it’s going out of style.

-Mar 6, 01:00 UTC — We corner the guilty service and identify a memory leak as the culprit.
+Aug 18, 01:00 UTC — We corner the guilty service and identify a memory leak as the culprit.

-Mar 6, 03:00 UTC — We deploy a patch, the memory leak is plugged, and service resumes its usual sprint.
+Aug 18, 03:00 UTC — We deploy a patch, the memory leak is plugged, and service resumes its usual sprint.

 ### _Root Cause and Resolution:_